 Because the patio is outdoors, it should be as versatile as possible.
 Keep an umbrella out for days when the sun's rays are overpowering, and choose chairs that can be easily moved to accommodate people's need for light or shade.
 If your patio is big enough, you may want to create a place of quiet contemplation.
 Ideally, this would be in the near left corner, where a solitary chair or hammock would promote still, gentle peace.

-Get your Personal Feng Shui report from Tarot.com!
+Get tips personalized for YOU with your Personal Feng Shui Report from Tarot.com!